Table of Contents

 Now, they have a very storied history, particularly in off-road motorcycles in the late 80s.

 - And then, it was acquired by BMW.

 - Then in 2013, Steven Piero of KTM bought out the brand.

-The first modern road bike from Husqvarna with Vitpilen and Svartpilen 701. and they were followed by the 401’s.
-And now Husqvarna entered India with the 250s.
+The first modern road bike from Husqvarna with Vitpilen and Svartpilen 701. and were followed by the 401’s.
+And now Husqvarna entered India in the 250s.
 This is the Vitpilen 250, and that is the Svartpilen 250.
 And that is your history lesson.

 Okay, now that you know about the brand.
 Let us talk about motorcycles.
 Given the KTM connection, you would not be surprised to hear that both bikes of based on the KTM 250 platform.
 And they are both manufactured by Bajaj at the Chakan plant.
 And what these bikes intend to be?
 It’s a modern hipster representation of classic motorcycling genres.

 Underneath, you find very modern equipment lifted straight from the KTM 250 Duke.
 And this includes the steel trellis frame.
 As well as a 248 CC double overhead camshaft liquid cool single-cylinder engine.
 What differentiates these motorcycles is the design.
 And Husqvarna has gone to great lengths to remove any visual similarities to the KTMs.